-bun install will create a lockfile called bun.lock.
+bun install creates a lockfile called bun.lock.

 Should it be committed to git?